-As noted above, the offensive weapons capacity per surface combatant will probably continue to be constrained by the VLS capacity needed for defensive AAW interceptors until non-VLS defensive AAW systems such as EMRGs and lasers are fully fielded.
+As noted above, the offensive weapons capacity per surface combatant will probably continue to be constrained by the VLS capacity needed for defensive AAW interceptors until non-VLS defensive AAW systems such as HVPs, HPRF weapons, EMRGs, or lasers are fully fielded.
 New approaches are needed to maximize the number of surface combatants that can contribute to offensive missions.
 There are three fundamental ways the Navy should pursue this objective:

 - 1. Implement a new sustainment concept for CGs so they can be retained longer in active service; - 2.
 Enact new approaches to provide BMD to fixed sites ashore to make more large surface combatants available for sea control; and - 3.
-Develop new operational concepts for SSCs to contribute to offensive sea control missions when available.
+Pursue new approaches for SSC operations to support CGs and DDGs in offensive sea control.